 A famous investment option with tax benefits in the US is called the Individual Retirement Account (IRA), which may adopt several subforms.
-One of them is the Roth IRA funded with after-tax dollars (meaning your contributions are from net-of-tax money and is not tax-deductible).
+One of them is the Roth IRA, funded with after-tax dollars (meaning your contributions are from net-of-tax money and are not tax-deductible).
 Once you start withdrawing funds, the money is tax-free.
 Pretty good, huh?

 In the UK, the most similar tax-free investment structure available is an Individual Savings Account (ISA).
 Like the Roth IRA, payments into your account are made from after-tax income, then the account is exempt from income and capital gains taxes on the investment returns, and no tax is payable on money withdrawn!
 Also, there is no restriction on when or how much money can be withdrawn.

 The incentives are enormous to start building your wealth, and the UK government offers you four types of ISA: